fcoclavero/docker-cloudsqlproxy/README.md

 This repo creates a wrapper (entrypoint) script to be used in the Google Cloud SQL [proxy container](https://cloud.google.com/sql/docs/mysql/connect-docker).
 The `entrypoint.sh` script autoruns when you run the docker container created using the Dockerfile in this repo.
 All the settings for the Cloud SQL proxy are provided using environment variables - enabling a much simplier configuration.

+The image is also available in [Docker Hub](https://hub.docker.com/repository/docker/fcoclavero/docker-cloudsqlproxy)!

 ## Contents

 1. [Authentication](#authentication)